If you have bad credit you might still be eligible for a $2,000 loan, even if you are currently bankrupt.

 What to avoid

 When you go looking for a $2,000 loan, bear in mind that it can come with associated risks:

-- Avoid taking on more credit than you can handle and exercise caution throughout the loan process.
+- Taking on too much debt.
+Avoid taking on more credit than you can handle and exercise caution throughout the loan process.
 ASIC has a warning in place for people who wish to take bad credit personal loans owing to their inflexibility and high fees.

 How can I apply for a $2,000 loan?